 A volunteer Board of Directors of up to 30 members governs Artsplosure.
 Members of the policy-making and governance body represent the organization’s broad constituency.
 The board maintains the efficacy of Artsplosure’s programming, fund development and sponsorship initiatives, and its members take on critical management and other essential volunteer leadership roles during each festival.

-Kacy Hunt, Vice President
+Kacy Hunt, President

 NC Department of Transportation

-Elizabeth Hedrick, Secretary
+Elizabeth Hedrick, Vice President

 The Glenwood Agency